SJ429/Web-Design-Challenge/README.md

 This project was to create a Web Visualization Dashboard of weather in more that 500 cities at different latitudes relative to the equator line.
 It includes visualizations showing latitude versus temperature, humidity, cloudiness, and wind speed using HTML, CSS, and Bootstrap.

-Hosted on Git Hub Pages
+Hosted on Git Hub Pages at https://sj429.github.io/Web-Design-Challenge/

 ### Website Requirements